logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/toolbar-menu-scrollbar/does-button-menu-exist/_index.md

 weight: 16
 aliases:
     - /TA_Automation/Topics/bia_does_button_menu_exist.html
+keywords: "does button menu exist, check for existence of specified menu item of drop-down button, check if specified menu item of drop-down button exists, verify whether specified menu item of drop-down button is found, verify existence of specified menu item of drop-down button"
 ---
-keyword: [does button menu exist, check for existence of specified menu item of drop-down button, check if specified menu item of drop-down button exists, verify whether specified menu item of drop-down button is found, verify existence of specified menu item of drop-down button]
----

-# does button menu exist

 ## Description